grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.split-and-merge-shards
 [compactor_split_and_merge_shards: <int> | default = 0]

+# Number of groups that blocks for splitting should be grouped into.
+Each group
+# of blocks is then split separately.
+Number of output split shards is
+# controlled by -compactor.split-and-merge-shards.
+Only used when
+# split-and-merge compaction strategy is in used.
+# CLI flag: -compactor.split-groups
+[compactor_split_groups: <int> | default = 4]

 # Max number of compactors that can compact blocks for single tenant.
 Only used
 # when split-and-merge compaction strategy is in use.
 0 to disable the limit and
 # use all compactors.